python/mypy/docs/source/command_line.rst

 **********************

 By default, mypy checks all modules in the same Python process.
 This can be slow for large code bases.
-Mypy offers experimental parallel type-checking mode using multiple worker processes.
+Mypy offers parallel type-checking mode using multiple worker processes.
 In parallel mode, modules that do not depend om each other are type-checked in parallel. :ref:`Incremental cache <incremental>` is used to manage most of the shared state.
 Parallel type-checking also requires